felixdorn/laravel-rickroll/README.md

 ## Getting started
-You can install the package via composer, if you don't have composer, di:
+You can install the package via composer, if you don't have composer, you can download it [here](https://getcomposer.org):

 ```bash
 composer require felixdorn/laravel-rickroll